griffan113/maza-system-backend/README.md

 - The user should be able to list all orders
 - The user should be able to update an existing order
 - The user should be able to delete an order
-- The user should be able to filter all orders with CPF/CNPJ, name
+- The user should be able to filter all orders with CPF/CNPJ, name, etc

 **RNF**